m50d/m50d.github.com/_posts/2015-03-01-verified-timsort-sketch.md

 Some commentors on [this lobste.rs story](https://lobste.rs/s/blokto/an_haskell_implementation_of_timsort_exhibits_the_same_bug_as_python_and_java_implementations) were interested in what an implementation of TimSort that was verified at the (language) type level would look like; as a Scala programmer I volunteered to provide one.
 This is *not* a full proof like the [published paper](http://www.envisage-project.eu/timsort-specification-and-verification/); rather it's a sketch of what the critical example might look like in Scala.

-Recall that the loop invariant is given as
+Recall that the loop invariant is given in KeY as

 ````java
 /*@ private invariant